Understanding the Neurotypical Meaning

 Understanding Neurotypical and Neurodivergent

-To fully understand the context and implications of neurotypical autism, it's crucial to delve into the terms 'neurotypical' and 'neurodivergent'.
+To fully understand the context and implications of neurotypical autism, it's crucial to delve into the terms neurotypical individuals in relation to autism.
 These terms offer a comprehensive way to describe autism and are used by some people in the autism community and the neurodiversity movement to promote acceptance [1].

 Defining Neurotypical vs. Neurodivergent